GLOSSARY and USEFUL LINKS

 CMV.
 Commercial motor vehicle.
 A vehicle (or vehicle plus trailer) used in interstate commerce (i.e., transporting anything that originated out of state) that is rated (or is loaded to) more than 10,000 pounds total weight, or a vehicle used to transport more than 8 passengers (including the driver) for compensation, or a vehicle used to transport more than 15 passengers not for compensation, or any vehicle used to transport hazardous materials requiring vehicle placarding.
 (See 49 CFR 390.5 for details).
 Such a vehicle requires a driver who has DOT medical certification and who complies with the federal hours of service regulations (49 CFR 395).
 In addition, if the vehicle totals more than 26,000 pounds (or vehicle with a trailer of greater than 10,000 pounds, where the total combination exceeds 26,000 pounds), the driver must have a Commercial Driver’s License (49 CFR 383).

-E-LOG aka EOBR.
-Electronic logs or “electronic on board recorders” are devices that take the place of the paper logs on which drivers are required (federal regulation 49 CFR 395) to record the time and the geographical location of each change of duty status (i.e., driving, on-duty not driving, sleeper berth, off duty).
-The log is intended to permit a law enforcement officer to verify whether a driver is in compliance with the hours of service limits, but some drivers falsify their logs in order to drive more hours.
+ELDs, AOBRs.
+Electric Logging Devices and Automotive On-Board Recording Devices take the place of the paper logs most drivers were required (federal regulation 49 CFR 395) to use prior to 2017 in order to record the time and the geographical location of each change of duty status (i.e., driving, on-duty not driving, sleeper berth, off duty).
+Logging is intended to permit a law enforcement officer to verify whether a driver is in compliance with the hours of service limits, but some drivers falsified their paper logs in order to drive more hours.
 Electronic logs automatically record a truck’s location (using GPS), engine on/off, truck speed, etc. The devices make logging easier and more accurate and they are tamper-resistant.
-They have been adopted by many motor carriers and the FMCSA may soon make them mandatory.

 Heavy Duty Trucking.
 HDT is a leading trade magazine.
 Its website Truckinginfo.com offers daily news and in-depth information on equipment, operations, regulations, environmental issues, and more.
 It’s the flagship of HDT’s online and digital media offerings, which also include e-mail newsletters like HDT’s Headline News and HDT’s Equipment Report, webinars, Blogs, Got Questions? and more. www.truckinginfo.com